 Georgia State University

-I completed a PhD in 2019 working with Dr. H.L.
+I completed a PhD at USF in 2019 working with Dr. H.L.
 (Len) Vacher and Dr. Jeffrey Ryan in Geoscience Education and Quantitative Literacy.
-Prior to starting graduate school in Fall 2014, I was a high school earth science teacher and content developer for five years and a field environmental geologist for nine years.
+Prior to starting graduate school in Fall 2014, I was a Georgia high school earth science teacher and content developer for five years and a field environmental geologist for nine years.
 I earned my BA in Geologic Sciences from the University of Florida in Gainesville in 1999 and my MS in Geology from USF in 2016.

 My research largely focuses on how successful undergraduate geology education is at preparing graduates with the quantitative skills and habits of mind they need after graduation.
 I have had the good fortune to be involved with the unique course in computational geology (in short, it's largely about a variety of word problems in a geological context) and hope to spread this course, because I believe in what it can help students achieve.